kjg9812/notes/os.md

 - paging!
     - when we have whole memory we divide it into pieces of equal size
     - i have 16 gb of ram and virtual memory 2^64
-        - take 16 gb of ram and divide it into 4k
+        - take 16 gb of ram and divide it into 4000
-            - each 4k is a page
+            - each 4000 bytes is a page
     - which will have more pages?
         - virtual memory